-At the time of writing, in-depth details about the new legislation had not been released, but Housing Secretary Robert Jenrick MP has said: “We are in extraordinary times and renters and landlords alike are worried about paying their rent and mortgage.
+Earlier in 2020, Housing Secretary Robert Jenrick MP acknowledged that: “We are in extraordinary times and renters and landlords alike are worried about paying their rent and mortgage.”

 “The last thing anyone needs to worry about at a time like this is losing their home.